The Cantina

 Share

-When I think back to 1977 and seeing Star Wars for the first time, I remember that the Cantina scenes contained some of the most memorable imagery.
-There were all these wonderfully crazy aliens, our introduction to Han Solo and Chewbacca, the over-zealous Greedo, the catchy music with the swinging band, a bar fight resulting in the loss of an arm, and more.
-All the TV shows and news programs aired clips from it all the time.
-However, even the most memorable scenes fall prey to the mighty editors.
+When I think back to when I saw Star Wars for the first time in a theater in 1977, I often recall that the Cantina scenes contained some of the most memorable imagery.
+There were all these wonderfully crazy aliens, our introduction to Han Solo and Chewbacca, the over-zealous Greedo, the catchy music with the swinging band, a bar fight resulting in the loss of an arm, and so much more.
+All the TV shows and news programs aired clips from it constantly.
+However, even the most memorable scenes fall prey to the film’s mighty editors.

 PULLING UP TO THE CANTINA